 As employees settle in for weeks, and possibly months, of virtual work and limited social contact, new pressures are likely to emerge.
 For example, despite government support programs, many will be concerned about finances, paying the bills and the erosion of their savings in unpredictable market conditions.

 Adding to this is the worry social distancing can cause when people can’t connect directly with friends and family who may be vulnerable.
 And let’s not forget employees’ concerns about their own risks of falling ill.
 This stress, and the lack of a workday routine, can make it hard to look after personal mental wellness.

-Akira by TELUS Health is a national on-demand virtual care solution.
+TELUS Health Virtual Care is a national on-demand virtual care solution.
 It gives members and their family direct access to secure medical consults including mental health support with friendly, knowledgeable clinicians – 24/7 and across the country.
-Akira is available in French and English, via smartphone or computer.
+TELUS Health Virtual Care is available in French and English, via smartphone or computer.

 Even in relatively normal conditions, one-fifth of people struggle with a mental health or addiction problem at some point, and studies show that about half of people who suffer from depression don’t seek professional help.
 Even where there is an employee assistance program in place, up to two-thirds of employees don’t take advantage of the support.

 Healthy virtual workplaces can help address these situations.
 Dr. McIntosh recommends employees follow the same routines they would for a regular day at the office, along with getting plenty of sleep and exercise.

 As the weather warms up, there should be opportunities to engage in socially safe activities such as walking and bike rides.
 Online yoga and other fitness classes can help on those wet or cold days, plus a variety of mindfulness and cognitive behavioural therapy (CBT) apps can assist with managing anxiety.